zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_console.rst

 Synopsis
 --------
 - Get facts about the targeted HMC.
+- Upgrade the firmware of the targeted HMC.

 Requirements
 ------------

-- No specific task or object-access permissions are required.
+- For \ :literal:`state=facts`\ , no specific task or object-access permissions are required.
+- For \ :literal:`state=upgrade`\ , task permission to the 'Single Step Console Internal Code' task is required.